 Nature is just one thing that gets better with spring.
 People also change.
-Couples go out for walks more often, grandparents take their nephews out to learn how to ride a bike and the examples could go on.
+Couples go out for walks more often, grandparents take their grandchildren out to learn how to ride a bike and the examples could go on.
 They’re all opportunities for the trained eye and they can bring a sense of romance into your work.

 6. Don’t afraid to get low

 Some of the most amazing transitions happen at ground level.
 You wouldn’t normally consider looking for interesting shots so low, but spring is the time to explore new perspectives.
 By using a good macro lens, a plant at bug’s eye view can turn into an amazing, architectural shape.
 It’s all about vision at the end of the day.

 The sun is higher in spring than in winter, therefore the shadows cast by a subject, such as a tree, will be shorter.
 Take this into account when photographing groups of trees, as they will appear more open than they were in winter.

 - Mastering Studio Strobe Lighting: Beginning to Advanced Photography Instruction by Jay P. Morgan

 - 75 Portraits: Lighting and Posing Techniques for Portrait Photographers

 - Master Lighting Guide for Portrait Photographers